 - Photographer servicing compassionate businesses.

-- Specialise in project managing organic and vegan shop fit-outs.
+- Project manager for organic and vegan shop fit-outs.

-- Offer copywriting services to help build the profile of vegan entrepreneurs.
+- Copywriting services to help build the profile of vegan entrepreneurs.

 - Online vegan sneaker retailer.

-- Bamboo clothing line specialising in everyday garments.
+- Bamboo clothing line specialising in everyday essentials.

 - Organic, fair trade and vegan line of jeans.